TRIGGER FINGER PLACEMENT (TFP)

 Frequently Asked Questions

-What is the most common trigger finger mistake in pistol shooting?
+What is the most common trigger finger mistake when shooting a handgun?

-The knuckle joint of your trigger finger should be positioned down the center of the pistol frame.
-If it rolls to one side, your grip is compromised, leading to inconsistent presentation and reduced accuracy.
+The 'Knuckle Joint Rule' states that the knuckle joint of your trigger finger should be positioned directly down the center of the pistol's frame.
+If it rolls to one side, your grip is compromised, leading to inconsistent accuracy.

 More Training & Techniques Videos You Might Like